The Best Setups For Gas Grills, Gas Grill Maintenance And Troubleshooting

 The next step is to check the color of the flame.
 This is best done at night.
 Reconnect the gas supply and open the valve.
 Follow the manufacturer's instructions for igniting the burners.
 If the ignition doesn't work, light the burners with a long handled match or a stick butane lighter.
 After about 10 seconds the flame should be mostly blue with a small orange or yellow tip.
 If it is not, you need to adjust the mix to get maximum heat and not waste fuel.

-The venturi were set at the factory and should not need adjustment, but occasionally the do.
+The venturi were set at the factory and should not need adjustment, but occasionally they do.
 There is often a screw on the side of the venturi that allows you to rotate the air inlet cover and control the amount of air entering the system.
 Some venturi, like the ones on Webers, cannot be adjusted.

 How much gas is left?

-Take a quart of warm water and pour it slowly over the side of the tank.
+Here’s the least expensive gauge: Take a quart of warm water and pour it slowly over the side of the tank.
 It will warm the metal where the tank is empty and the metal where the liquid propane remains will remain cold.
 Run you hand down the side to locate the liquid level.

 Troubleshooting ignition